 “The heart of execution lies in three processes: the people process, the strategy process, and the operations process.”
 (Bossidy L., Charan R.; Execution)

-The “people process”, noted above, is one of the most critical elements in execution because an organization is comprised of people and people make the culture – in both chess and business.
+The “people process,” noted above, is one of the most critical elements in strategy execution because an organization is comprised of people and people make the culture – in both chess and business.

 In chess, players face each other with the same pieces and options for movement under the same conditions or competitive environment.
 Both players want to win and have the same resources to use – including, theoretically, the same standard strategies used in the chess world.
 They can move their pieces according to a strategy, thinking one or more moves ahead, with each move aligned with the one before and the one to come, while considering their opponent’s options.
 If all things were equal, winning a game would be much more difficult, with stalemates the norm instead of the occasional outcome.

-This raises a question: what is it that gives competitors the edge to beat opponents with the same level of technical knowledge and material resources?
+This raises a question about strategy and execution: what is it that gives competitors the edge to beat opponents with the same level of technical knowledge and material resources?
 What helps one competitor handle the pressure of taking the right action at the right time, or make a better decision about when to use (or not use) a certain strategy?
-Using the analogy above for business, two competing companies making the same product in the same industry with the same resources at their disposal have equal chances of success, yet time after time one business out does the other.
+Using the analogy above for business, two competing companies making the same product in the same industry with the same resources at their disposal have equal chances of success, yet time after time one business out does the other with its strategy execution.
 In other words, one (competitor or organization) executes better than the other.

 That differentiator is culture, which is the driving force within an organization comprised of the attitudes, attributes and ability of the people executing the strategy.